pdk/crudgen/README.md

 ## Hooks

-There are three available hooks:
+There are Pre- and Post- hooks for insert, update and delete:

-1. `PreInsert() error`
+1. `PreInsert(tx *sql.TX) error` and `PostInsert(tx *sql.TX) error`
-2. `PreUpdate() error`
+2. `PreUpdate(tx *sql.TX) error` and `PostUpdate(tx *sql.TX) error`
-3. `PostDelete()`

-The two `Pre`-hooks allow custom operations to be performed before the insert/update, or validation to be performed.
-If either returns a non-nil error, then the database operation will not happen.

-The `PostDelete()` hook allows "clean up" operations to be performed after a record has been deleted.
-This method has no option to return an error.
+3. `PreDelete(tx *sql.TX) error` and `PostDelete(tx *sql.TX) error`

+The current transaction is passed to each hook, so that additional database operations may be performed.

-To use these hooks, just define the methods on your struct type.
-The methods are detected dynamically, so they do not necessarily need to be in the same source file as your struct.
+To use any of these hooks, just define the methods on your struct type.
+The methods are detected dynamically via type assertions, so they do not necessarily need to be in the same source file as your struct.
 (I.e. the methods are not detected during code generation, but during execution via type assertions.)

+## Transaction Management

+The insert, update and delete operations are each done within a single transaction, covering their Pre- and Post- hooks.
+If any error occurs, with the Pre- or Post- hook, or with the main operation itself, the transaction will be rolled back.

+If the caller wants to include more operations in the transaction, then they `InsertTx()`, `UpdateTx()` and `DeleteTx()` methods are available.
+Rather than passing in a `*sql.DB`, the caller passes in an already active `*sql.Tx`.

+The `crudlib.InTransaction()` function is available to wrap a set of operations in a single transaction.

 ## Tests